If you’re looking to set up a website in Kenya, this guide is for you.

 Last year I launched a website, and I did it all by myself.
 Of course, nothing went as planned, and I ended up wasting my time and money trying to fix the mistakes I made.
 It wasn’t until this year that I discovered a professional website in Kenya for my business.

 Individual Freelancers are a fantastic and adaptable choice because they will provide you with their full time.
 You may select a firm to develop your website rather than an individual if you’re a business.
-On the other hand, individual freelancers are fantastic and flexible, and they’ll give you their whole attention.
+On the other hand, individual freelancers are fantastic and flexible, and they’ll give you their full attention.

 The majority of websites in Kenya are already pre-designed using templates and themes.
 Templates make their job quicker and easier.
 You also obtain higher quality, but the issue arises when the designer does not modify it, resulting in a site comparable to others.

-If you want to create your own website from the ground up, be prepared to pay more, but make sure you choose a professional designer.
+If you want to create your website from the ground up, be prepared to pay more, but make sure you choose a professional designer.

 According to the Communication Authority of Kenya, as of June 2017, there were 43,329,434 Internet users in Kenya.
 These figures represent 89.4 percent of the population.
-The number is rising and will likely continue to rise in the future.
+The number is rising and will likely continue to grow in the future.

 Web Design Requirements